 When’s your next book out?

 My next three projects are wee collections of short stories.
-The first, In Spindle Towers, came out in December 2016, and the next two will come out in early 2017.
+The first, In Spindle Towers, came out in 2016; Among Green Roses came out in 2017, and With Mouths Unsewn will be released soon.

 When can I read the sequel to Princess Curse?